w3c/w3c-website-templates-bundle/docs/components/collapsible-containers.md

 ## Considerations

-[Buttons shouldn't use the pointer cursor](https://adamsilver.io/articles/buttons-shouldnt-have-a-hand-cursor/), so ensure the buttons have sufficient affordance by other visual means, such as background colour, border and/or box-shadow styles.
+[Buttons shouldn't use the pointer cursor](https://adamsilver.io/articles/buttons-shouldnt-have-a-hand-cursor/), so ensure the buttons have sufficient affordance by other visual means, such as background color, border and/or box-shadow styles.